AfinaSW/Logistics-Analytics/README.md

 # 🚛 Logistics Analytics Platform

-An end-to-end analytics solution built with Microsoft Fabric and Power BI.

-**Microsoft Fabric • Lakehouse • PySpark • SQL • Data Pipelines • Semantic Model • Power BI**

 This project showcases practical experience in designing and implementing a modern analytics platform using Microsoft Fabric.
 It demonstrates the complete analytics lifecycle—from data ingestion and transformation to semantic modeling and executive reporting.

+**Microsoft Fabric • Lakehouse • PySpark • SQL • Data Pipelines • Semantic Model • Power BI**

 ---